The following is a detailed explanation of the policies and procedures of my practice. I am happy to answer any questions you might have.

+I keep an authorization on file for each account that allows me to bill any accrued balance due.
+You are expected to ensure I have a current credit card on file, and you will be informed in advance of any amounts charged to your card.
 Credit card payments are processed using PayPal.
 However, it is not necessary for you to have a PayPal account.
-You can “swipe” your card in person at the time of session or pay in advance using the website.
+I can process the payment using the card authorization I keep on file, you can “swipe” your card in person at the time of session, or you can pay in advance using the website.
 When paying via the website, you may choose to use your personal PayPal account or sign in as a “guest” and enter your credit card information.
-PayPal will send me verification of your payment, and you are welcome to bring a copy of your payment confirmation, as well.

 I treat my clients’ needs according to my clinical training and experience, and my rates are set in accordance with what is usual and customary for my level of expertise and specialization.
 I have found that the treatment protocols and authorization requirements of insurance companies are restrictive, burdensome, and often inadequate, and that they do not tend to promote my client’s receiving adequate and effective treatment.
 Therefore, as a rule, I do not contract with insurance companies as an In-Network Provider.
 As a service to you, I am willing to submit basic documentation of services to insurance and other third-party payers, but I cannot guarantee your benefit levels and am not responsible for their payment.
 In some cases, insurance or other third-party players may deem certain services as not “reasonable or necessary” or may determine that services will not be covered.
 You are responsible for payments regardless of any agency’s arbitrary determination of rates or coverage.
 Should your insurance company require written or verbal justification or pre-authorization for services and you wish for me to provide this information, hourly prorated fees will be charged for all time required to do so including chart review, hold times, and communication of clinical data, understanding that there is no guarantee it will result in subsequent approval by the insurance company.